 This post is part of “The role of…” series that I am writing to describe an immoral and unstable monetary system that drives all human activity to service debt.
 This post will highlight a key process used to currently prop it up.

 Quantitative Easing (QE) has been implemented by 4 of the world’s most prominent central banks (FED, BoE, ECB, BoJ) since the economic crash in 2008.
 But what is it?
-A common preconception is simply the government prints bank notes and uses it somehow.
+A common misconception is simply the government prints bank notes and uses them somehow.
 Mainstream media attempt to explain it as pumping money directly into the financial system to encourage lending.
 The Bank of England whose laughable motto is “Promoting the good of the people of the United Kingdom by maintaining monetary and financial stability” describe it in slightly more detail:

 - QE is a tool used by our Monetary Policy Committee (MPC), where the Bank purchases assets such as gilts or corporate bonds.